geofis/RTKMisc/README.md

 - R (>=3.3.0)

 - Packages `tools`, `optparse`, `sf`, `dplyr`.
-The script checks for the dependencies, so no packages installation is needed before running the script.
+The script checks for the dependencies, so no package installation is needed before running the script.
+However, it can take tens of minutes (depending on your system) to install the required packages and their dependencies, but this step only runs once.

 ## Help